Stidham rallies Patriots to 22-17 victory over Titans

-NASHVILLE, Tenn.
-(AP) — Jarrett Stidham threw a 23-yard touchdown pass to Damoun Patterson with 4:12 left, rallying the New England Patriots to a 22-17 victory over the Tennessee Titans on Saturday night.
+Rookie Jarrett Stidham rallied the New England Patriots to a 22-17 victory over the Titans on Saturday night, throwing a 23-yard touchdown pass to Damoun Patterson with 4:12 left to cap another big performance off the bench.

 Stidham picked up where he left off in his previous trip to Nissan Stadium.
-Stidham had five TD passes here helping Auburn rout Purdue in the Music City Bowl last December, and this time the rookie was 14 of 19 for 193 yards helping the Patriots (2-0) come back from a 17-8 halftime deficit.
+Stidham had five TD passes here helping Auburn rout Purdue in the Music City Bowl last December.
+This time the rookie was 14 of 19 for 193 yards helping the Patriots (2-0) come back from a 17-8 halftime deficit showing why New England drafted him in the fourth round in April.

+“Stidham has a good arm,” Patriots coach Bill Belichick said.
+“I think he throws the ball accurately.
+I think he has shown that all the way through from Baylor to Auburn to his pro day and his spring workouts, so I do really think that has been the issue.”

-Two days of practices against the Titans was enough for Patriots coach Bill Belichick to let Tom Brady watch a second straight exhibition with New England’s options at wide receiver thin because of injuries.
+Two days of practices against the Titans was enough for Belichick to let Tom Brady watch a second straight exhibition game with New England’s options at wide receiver thin because of injuries.

-Marcus Mariota started for the Titans (1-1) and shook off a pair of three-and-outs before his best drive this preseason.
+Mariota started for the Titans (1-1) and shook off a pair of three-and-outs before his best drive this preseason.
 He capped a 10-play, 87-yard drive with an 11-yard TD pass to his favorite target, three-time Pro Bowl tight end Delanie Walker, who broke his right ankle in the 2018 season opener.

-With kicker Ryan Succop on the physically unable to perform list, coach Mike Vrabel let Mariota go for 2 against his old team.
-Mariota looked to throw, then ran to the end zone before going into the air and flipping over Patriots defensive back Duron Harmon for an 8-0 lead.
+Coach Mike Vrabel let Mariota go for 2 against his old team.
+Mariota looked to throw, then ran to the end zone before going into the air and flipping over Harmon for an 8-0 lead.
 Mariota was 6 of 9 for 63 yards passing.

+“After he got in, I went up to him, and I was like, ‘Bruh . be careful,'” Walker said.

 Brian Hoyer’s first offensive series ended quickly.
 Logan Ryan, the former Patriots cornerback, stepped in front of receiver Braxton Berrios for an interception.
 Hoyer was 6 of 8 for 55 yards.
-Stidham took over in the second quarter.
+Stidham bounced back after his first play ended up in a safety after a holding penalty on the Patriots.

+“He performed well,” Patriots receiver Dontrelle Inman said of Stidham.
+“He’s a young kid and has a lot to learn.
+But he’s picking up things well in this league.”

 Brandon Bolden and Nick Brossette each ran for a TD for the Patriots.